rakutentech/BayesianExperiments.jl/docs/src/tutorials/bayes_factor_optional_stopping.md

 Some observations from the visualization below:

 1. Higher thresholds will lower the Type I error rate.
-2. $r$ is the prior standard divation of effect size.
+2. Standard deviation of prior of effect size ($r$).
 For lower value thresholds, lower $r$ value will increase the Type I error.
 However, as the threshold increases, the $r$ value seems to have smaller impact on the Type I error.

 ```julia